Tizzz-555/100-days-of-code/log.md

 ### Day 24: November 27, Monday

-**Today's Progress**: Added the last elements of the footer
+🔸 Added the last elements of the footer

-**Thoughts**: Next, will add some JS to get that progress bar going while we enter the text input
+🔸 Next, will add some JS to get that progress bar going while we enter the text input

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/713954e2b82c6014ec0987e7370bba2f85cf3843)